sverrehu/SSLException/README.md

 Notes on various occurrences of `javax.net.ssl.SSLException` that I have run into, mostly when dealing with mTLS-enabled Apache Kafka.
+Crypto error messages appear to be rather cryptic. ;-)

 ## Tag mismatch!